fanil-z/islam-wiki/hugo-docs/draft/concept.md

 Published on Render: https://islam-wiki.onrender.com/docs/wiki/islam-wiki

+It it truly amazing that nowadays we can read about any historic event just sitting on a couch and listen to khutbas and lectures of best sheikhs.

 ### Note on CSS

 THe website wouldn't get the bootstrap css from @hyas node on production builds.
 I don't know how to fix it, so I just implemented added an additional custom CSS file in the head.html.
 Using this approach I can actually just use a simple hugo theme and bump the CSS there.
 I don't know.